 Complications of diabetes that affects the eye are called diabetic retinopathy.
-At the onset of the disease, the wall of the small vessels becomes abnormally permeable (capillary hyperpermeability) and small dilatations develops (microaneurysms) causing fluid leakage between the tissues (edema).
+At the onset of the disease, the wall of the small vessels becomes abnormally permeable (capillary hyperpermeability) and small dilatations develops (microaneurysms) causing fluid leakage between the tissues (edema) and grease deposits (lipid exsudate).
 In addition, bleeding and blockages of these vessels also occur, which will cause blood insufficiency (ischemia) on some parts of the retina.
 Over time, as the process progresses and the blood deficiency of the tissues reaches a certain critical level new blood vessels will be formed (neovascularisation), but these will be abnormal, misplaced and leaking vessels that can lead to additional and more serious complications.

 Different lesions are distinguished within diabetic retinopathy, like the edema of the central part of the retina (diabetic macular edema), the growth of new vessels (proliferative diabetic retinopathy) and the complications caused by these formentioned changes (vitreous haemorrhage, tractional retinal detachement).
 These are important because of needing different therapeutic approach.

 One of the most important element of the treatment plan is the management of the general condition (blood sugar, blood fats, blood pressure management, physical activity, healthy diet).
 The goal of the ophthalmic treatments are to intervene in this gradually deteriorating process and trying to stop this vicious circle, thus preventing a severe and irreversible visual impairment.

 Symptoms of diabetic retinopathy

 The symtomps are varied according to the stage of the disease from none to sudden vision loss.
 These are the most common ones:

 - blurred or patchy vision

 - eye pain or redness may develop at later stages.